zarf-dev/zarf/docs/6-zarf-tutorials/8-custom-init-packages.md

 :::tip

-If your enterprise uses pull-through mirrors to host vetted images you can run the following to create a Zarf 'init' package from those mirrors (where `<registry>.enterprise.corp` are your enterprise mirror(s)):
+If your enterprise uses pull-through mirrors to host vetted images you can run the following command to create a Zarf 'init' package from those mirrors (where `<registry>.enterprise.corp` are your enterprise mirror(s)):

 ```
 $ zarf package create . --set AGENT_IMAGE_TAG=vX.X.X \